Lostjerome/PROJECT1-SEC-1-KBPJJ/README.md

 ### 2. Click Let's play button to start playing

-หากยังไม่เลือกทั้ง category และ difficulty ปุ่มจะยังไม่แสดง
+If both category and difficulty are not selected, the button will not be displayed.

 <img  width="70%" alt="letsplay-btn-htp" src="https://user-images.githubusercontent.com/88102079/220555327-bde5755e-3b1a-4895-aec8-7f6455db50fc.png" />

 ### 3. In the game, you will see

-- ปุ่ม back เมื่อกดจะกลับไปสู้หน้า home
+- **Back**: Return to home page

-- Score แสดงคะแนนที่ทำได้ระหว่าง quiz แบบ real time
+- **Score**: Shows scores scored during quiz in real time.

--  ปุ่มเพลงสำหรับเปิดหรือปิดเสียงเพลงประกอบ
+- **Song button**: Music button to switch background music on or off.

-- ปุ่มเปลี่ยนเป็น dark mode หรือ light mode
+- **Dark mode button**: Switch to dark mode or light mode.

 <img width="70%" alt="controll-bar-htp" src="https://user-images.githubusercontent.com/88102079/220555566-380ab8ad-45e9-426b-9b62-3b0e2b0b4011.png" />

-- กล่อง question แสดงเลขข้อที่กำลังเล่นอยู่ และคำถาม
+- The question box shows the current verse number and the question.

-- ปุ่มคำตอบ มีทั้งหมด 4 ตัวเลือก เมื่อกดตอบคำถาม ปุ่มที่เป็นคำตอบที่ถูกต้อง จะเปลี่ยนเป็นสีเขียว จากนั้นจะเปลี่ยนคำถามต่อไป
+- The answer button has a total of 4 options.
+When pressed, button with the correct answer will turn green.
+Then the next question will replace.

-- ถ้าผู้เล่น ตอบคำถามถูกต้อง score จะเพิ่มขึ้นครั้งละ 1 คะแนน
+- If the player answers the question correctly, the score will increase by 1 point each time.

-- ปุ่ม restart สำหรับเริ่มใหม่ในหมวดหมู่เดิม เมื่อกด จะทำการสุ่มคำถามใหม่ และเริ่มนับ score ใหม่
+- **Restart button**: Starting over in the same category and difficulty, and recount the score.

 <img  width="70%" alt="quiz-body-htp" src="https://user-images.githubusercontent.com/88102079/220555429-e57b80b6-6197-4de4-b7b1-4223f3f7ea66.png" />

 ### 4. After finish the quiz, you will see

-- หน้าต่างผลลัพธ์ จะแสดงหมวดหมู่ และความยากที่ผู้ใช้เลือก และคะแนนที่ทำได้จากทั้งหมด 10 ข้อ
+- Result window will displays your category and difficulty selected by the user and scores obtained from all 10 questions

-- ปุ่ม Try other one เมื่อกดจะทำการกลับไปยังหน้าเลือก category และ level อีกครั้ง
+- **Try other one**: Return to the category and difficulty selection page again.

-- Play again จะเริ่มเล่นใหม่ใน category และ difficulty เดิม
+- **Play again**: Start playing again in the same category and difficulty.

 <img  width="70%" alt="result-htp" src="https://user-images.githubusercontent.com/88102079/220555687-c1058593-7eb2-48c9-9b44-27f208717688.png" />